jkd2021/audience-segment-match-api/readme.md

 - use the mean value of all word vectors in a segment to represent the segment in high-dimension space
 - use cosine similarity to calculate matching confidences among segments

+## Issues

+- GloVe model is only doing word embedding, not understanding the entire segment
+> (Example: a segment of  "Professional E-sports player" got best match to "Gym-lover who participate in sports and fitness events")\
+> (Example: a segment of  "Professional computer game player" got best match to "Computer geeks who love new electrical devices")
+- (**TODO**) LLM model can be used to understand and embed segments better

 ## Prerequisites